hengamer03/Puppet-guide-for-simple-installation/README.md

 ### congrats on making it, this is a very simple introdution to puppet. puppet is very powerful and can be used in many usecases.
+## If you want to take your next step in puppet go and read through my guide to editing files wil puppet found on the link: https://github.com/hengamer03/Puppet-add-line-configure-files